-The Organization has concentrated its credit risk for cash by maintaining a bank account in a financial institution in New Orleans, Louisiana, which may at times exceed amounts covered by insurance provided by the U.S. Federal Deposit Insurance Corporation ("FDIC").
-At December 31, 2021, the uninsured bank balance totaled \$1,140,130.
+The Organization has concentrated its credit risk for cash by maintaining deposits in financial institutions in New Orleans, Louisiana, which may at times exceed amounts covered by insurance provided by the U.S. Federal Deposit Insurance Corporation ("FDIC").
 The Organization has not experienced any losses and does not believe that significant credit risk exists as a result of this practice.